NATO to toughen G7 message on China despite Beijing's cries of 'slander' | Politics

 - United Kingdom

-NATO leaders are expected to brand China a security risk to the Western alliance when they meet on Monday, a day after the Group of Seven rich nations issued a statement on human rights in China and Taiwan that Beijing said slandered its reputation.
+NATO leaders are expected to brand China a security risk to the Western alliance on Monday, a day after the Group of Seven rich nations issued a statement on human rights in China and Taiwan that Beijing said slandered its reputation.

-NATO Secretary-General Jens Stoltenberg has described the summit, which U.S. President Joe Biden will attend for the first time, as a "pivotal moment".
-Members aim to show that the seven-decades-old defence alliance remains a central support for U.S. efforts to uphold peace and democracy around the world, including standing up to China and its rapid military rise.
+With allied leaders also raising concerns about Russia's recent military build-up near Ukraine, NATO Secretary-General Jens Stoltenberg described the summit, the first Joe Biden will attend as U.S. president, as a "pivotal moment".
+In a marked change of tone from his predecessor Donald Trump, Biden on Sunday described NATO as "a sacred obligation".

+But members are mindful of their economic links with China.
+Total German trade with China in 2020 was over 212 billion euros ($256.82 billion), according to German government data, making Beijing the top trade partner in goods.
+Total Chinese holdings of U.S. Treasuries as of March 2021 stood at $1.1 trillion, according to U.S. data, and total U.S. trade with China in 2020 was $559.2 billion.

-From China's investments in European ports and plans to set up military bases in Africa to joint military exercises with Russia in the Baltic, NATO is now agreed that Beijing's rise deserves a strong response.
-Meanwhile, Russia's efforts to divide the West will run through discussions, diplomats said, ahead of a meeting between Biden and Russian President Vladimir Putin on Tuesday in Geneva.
+Russia's efforts to divide the West will meanwhile run through discussions, diplomats said, ahead of a meeting between Biden and Russian President Vladimir Putin on Tuesday in Geneva.
+Lithuanian President Gitanas Nauseda said that Russia was trying to "swallow" Belarus and that NATO needed to be united in deterring Moscow.

-"The relationship between NATO and Russia is at a low point, the lowest point since the end of the Cold War," Stoltenberg told The Times Radio on Sunday.
-"We see the willingness to use military force against neighbours; Ukraine, Georgia.
-But we also see cyber attacks.
-We see attempts to meddle in our political democratic processes, to undermine the trust in our institutions and efforts to divide us," he said.
+"Belarus is losing the last elements of the independence, and those trends are very dangerous," Nauseda said on arrival.
+Given the threats, leaders hope to hear Biden recommit the United States to NATO's collective defence after Trump's confrontational rhetoric towards allies from 2017 to 2019 at summits created an impression of crisis, envoys said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)